Noah-Wallace/GenBot/README.md

-# 🧠 GenAI Healthcare Research Assistant
+# 🧠 GenAI Research Assistant

 > ⚕️ An intelligent, full-stack PDF research assistant that lets you query multiple research papers using natural language and get precise, context-aware answers powered by LLMs.